-The Schenectady And Troy Railroad was Chartered in 1836 and built in 1841.
+The Troy & Schenectady Railroad was one of the first railroads in the US.
 It ran from downtown Troy to downtown Schenectady.
-In 1856 It became a branch-line of the New York Central and was renamed the Troy And Schenectady Branch.
-It lasted until the late 1970's.
+It became a branch-line of the NYC and lasted until the 1970's.

 History Of The High Street Grade Crossing Elimination

 couple of ladies in their Sunday best walking the Branch.

 Special Thanks to Steve Lackmann, Gordon Smith, Len Garver, Ken Kinlock, Steve Myers, Mal Horton, Ed Wittekind, Dan Thomas, Bill Mischler, Jim Shaugnessy and Kevin Franklin for their help and photos.

 The Schenectady & Troy Railroad...The Troy & Schenectady Railroad